kasakun/GTstore/README.md

 N - Each data item is replicated at N storage nodes.

-R - minimum number of read nodes
+R - Minimum number of nodes that must participate in a successful read operation.

-W - minimun number of write nodes
+W - Minimum number of nodes that must participate in a successful write operation.

 ## Centralized Manager